5 Warning Signs of Colorectal Cancer

 When colon cancer is found early, survival rates are much higher.
 Know the warning signs — and how family history affects an individual’s risk.

-But thanks to routine recommended screenings for people ages 50 and older, colorectal cancers are also among the most preventable.
+But with routine recommended screenings, colorectal cancers are also among the most preventable cancers.

 One of the best lines of defense: knowing your family history and sharing that information with your doctor.

-“Family history of colorectal cancer has a major impact on your colorectal cancer risk,” says Elena Stoffel, M.D., assistant professor of internal medicine at the University of Michigan Medical School and director of the Cancer Genetics Clinic at the U-M Rogel Cancer Center.
+“Everyone is at risk for colorectal cancer; however, having a family history of colorectal cancer in a close relative has a major impact on your own risk,” says Elena M. Stoffel, M.D., M.P.H., associate professor of internal medicine at the University of Michigan Medical School and director of the Cancer Genetics Clinic at the University of Michigan Rogel Cancer Center.

-“We typically say that the average individual’s lifetime risk for colorectal cancer is about 5 percent,” says Stoffel.
-“If you have one first-degree relative with colorectal cancer, your risk is roughly double that.
-But if you have multiple relatives with colorectal cancer, and especially cancers diagnosed at younger ages, then your risk is much higher.”
+“We typically estimate the average individual’s lifetime risk for colorectal cancer at about 5%,” Stoffel continues.
+“If you have one close family member with colorectal cancer, your risk is roughly double that.
+But if you have multiple relatives with colorectal cancer, then your risk could be much higher.
+Inherited genetic factors play a role in 5 to 10% of all colorectal cancer diagnoses.”

-If cancer develops, catching it early can be the key to better outcomes.
-The vast majority of colorectal cancers arise from polyps, so screening is important — especially if you are in a high-risk category because of your age or genetic predisposition for cancer.
+Early detection of cancer can be the key to better outcomes.
+The vast majority of colorectal cancers arise from polyps.
 If polyps are found and removed early, they can be prevented from growing into cancers.
+So screening is key — especially for those in a high-risk category because of age or genetic predisposition for cancer.

-Doctors, she notes, will recommend cancer screenings at different ages depending on a patient’s personal and family history.
+Health care providers can discuss the various options for colorectal cancer screening tests, depending on a patient’s personal and family history.
+Individuals whose risk for colorectal cancer is higher than average because of their personal and/or family history should look into early screening, with colonoscopy exams.
 Since colorectal cancers can often grow undetected, screening is important, even if you have no symptoms.

-If you have any of the following symptoms, notify your doctor.
-They may determine whether you need special testing.
+Some symptoms require special attention.
+If you notice any of the following, notify your provider, who will determine whether you need special testing:

 Rectal bleeding or blood in the stool

-Changes in bowel habits, including stools that are narrower than usual
+Changes in bowel habits, including severe constipation and/or stools that are narrower than usual

 Persistent or recurring abdominal pain